Music Technology

 Course Typically Offered: Spring

-Catalog Description This second in a two course series covers effective methods of exploitation and monetization of creative works in the current industry marketplace.
-Specific topics include careers in music and media, independent music production and distribution, synchronization and licensing, music submissions, marketing and publicity, and attaining practical goals.
+This second in a two-course series covers effective methods of exploitation and monetization of creative works in the current industry marketplace.
+Specific topics include careers in music and media, independent music production and distribution, synchronization and licensing, music submissions, marketing and publicity, and attaining relevant goals.

 MTEC 292: Internship Studies